markkolich/kolich-httpclient4-closure/README.md

 Some concepts in this library, like the `com.kolich.common.either.Either<F,S>`, were borrowed directly from Scala.
 In this case, `Either<F,S>` uses Java generics so that this library can return *either* a left type `F` indicating failure, or a right type `S` indicating success.
 It's up to you, the developer, to define what these types are when you define your (anonymous) class &mdash; the definition of a "successful" return type varies from application to application.

-If using the synchronous closure, when you receive an `Either<F,S>` you can check for success by calling the `success` method on the result.
+When you receive an `Either<F,S>` you can check for success by calling the `success` method on the result.

 ```java
 final Either<Exception,String> result =